SerenityOS/serenity/Documentation/VSCodeConfiguration.md

 ## Formatting

-The [clang-format extension](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format) works out of the box. ``clang-format`` support is also included with the Microsoft C/C++ tools (see above).
+clangd provides code formatting out of the box using the ``clang-format`` engine. ``clang-format`` support is also included with the Microsoft C/C++ tools (see above).
 The settings below include a key that makes the Microsoft extension use the proper style.

 ## Settings